 My name is George, and I am here at Calcutta, at the start of this magical trip, with three of my friends: Lucas, Chew and Joe.
-We are going to Goche La, a mountain pass, between India and Tibet, at an altitude of five thousand meters, above sea level.
+We are going to Gochea La, a mountain pass, between India and Tibet, at an altitude of five thousand meters, above sea level.

-Part 2 Moving To Siliguri
+Moving To Yuksam

 My destination is in Sikkim, a tiny state in the north east corner of India.I start from Kolkotta, cross the towns of Siliguri and Jorethang to reach Yuksam, the trekking hub of Sikkim.

 Vast stretch of flat land, nourished by rivers, which originate, from the melting glaciers of the Himalayas.The northern plains, also known as Indo Gangetic plain, spreads over northern India and virtually all of Bangladesh.
 This fertile plain is named after the Indus, and the Ganges, the twin river systems which drains it.

 Indio Gangetic plains support, one of the most populous areas on Earth, being home to nearly one billion people, one seventh of the world`s population, on an area of seven hundred thousand square kilometres.